Federal College Work Study

 While the pay scale for "Community Service" positions is comparable to other Work- Study jobs, the rewards can be priceless.
 Look for the special "America Reads/Counts" section.

 Work-Study students have the opportunity to help teach children in reading and math.
 Students work directly with elementary schools in an effort to make sure that all children can read and solve mathematical problems.
-You can become a tutor by coming to the Financial Aid Office and asking for an application to be an America Reads/America Counts Tutor, attend a Tutor/Mentor Workshop, receive orientation at school and meet children, attend a literacy workshop, and a criminal background check and 2.0 GPA is required.
+You can become a tutor by coming to Financial Aid & Scholarships and asking for an application to be an America Reads/America Counts Tutor, attend a Tutor/Mentor Workshop, receive orientation at school and meet children, attend a literacy workshop, and a criminal background check and 2.0 GPA is required.

 - Palmetto Boys Elementary (9 miles off Hwy 544)